MicrosoftDocs/quantum-docs/articles/azure-quantum-glossary.md

 ## Quantum Development Kit (QDK)

 Microsoft’s software development kit for developing quantum applications in the Azure Quantum service.
-The QDK contains Q\#, Microsoft's programming language for quantum computing, along with Q\# libraries, samples and tutorials.
+The QDK contains Q\#, Microsoft's programming language for quantum computing, and Q\# Python packages, along with Q\# libraries, samples and tutorials.
 It also contains developer APIs for running jobs on the Azure Quantum service.
 For more information, see the [Microsoft QDK Documentation](xref:microsoft.quantum.overview.q-sharp).

 ## Quantum-inspired optimization (QIO)